yuhuixu1993/qa-lora/README.md

 ```

 ## Merge
-Note that, our trained LoRA modules can be perfectly merged into the quantized model.
+Note that our trained LoRA modules can be perfectly merged into the quantized model.
 We offer a simple merged script in this repo.

 ## Acknoledgements
 Our code is based on [QLoRA](https://github.com/artidoro/qlora), [GPTQLORA](https://github.com/qwopqwop200/gptqlora), [Auto-GPTQ](https://github.com/PanQiWei/AutoGPTQ/tree/main)